 This is a summary of the talk Prof. Richard Haier gave on September 6 titled The new science of intelligence: men, women and brains.
 There are various things I do not agree with.
-However, I will not comment them in this posting to let everybody read what Prof. Haier said and not what I think about what he said.
+However, I will not comment on them in this posting to let everybody read what Prof. Haier said and not what I think about what he said.

 Contrary to myth, intelligence can be defined and measured.
 Intelligence tests scores are related to brain features.
 Genetic and epigenetic influence on intelligence can be assessed: intelligence is thus 100% biological.
 The talk was organized as follows: